YINI-lang/YINI-spec/YINI-Specification.md

 - **Extensibility:** The format is designed to be extendable, allowing for future features and syntax to be incorporated as needed, such as support for anchors, includes, or custom validation rules.

-- **Deterministic parsing in strict mode:** Strict mode requires a single root section and prohibits ambiguous document endings.
+- **Deterministic parsing in strict mode:** Strict mode requires exactly one explicit top-level section and a terminating `/END`, reducing ambiguity around **truncated, partially copied, or otherwise incomplete documents.**
--

 ### 1.3.
 Background and Intent
 YINI was created to serve as a clean, minimal, and predictable configuration format that balances readability with structure.
 For a deeper look into the motivation and design philosophy, see [Why YINI?](./RATIONALE.md).